Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Monotonicity of the Liouville entropy

-where, $Y^{\xi}$ is a $C^1$ vector fields on $M$ perpendicular to $X^{\xi}$ in the $g_0$ metric, defined in \eqref{eq:Y1} below. \end{proposition}
+To prove Theorem \ref{thm:conf-deriv}, we set $g = g_{\eps}$ for $g_{\eps}$ as in \eqref{eq:conformal} in the above formula and differentiate with respect to $\eps$.
+We use the subscript $\eps$ to denote objects defined from the metric $g_\eps$.

-The fact that the Liouville entropy depends differentiably on the metric is non-trivial; this is due to Knieper-Weiss \cite{KniWei} for negatively curved surfaces, and to Contreras \cite{Con} for general negatively curved manifolds; see also \cite[(B1)]{Fla} for a more explicit formula.
-We will use a slightly different approach from \cite{KniWei} to compute the derivative by starting from \eqref{eq:hDivX} (the difference being that we integrate ${\rm Div}(X)$ instead of the Riccatti solution $w^s$).
+The fact that the Liouville entropy depends differentiably on the metric is non-trivial; this is due to Knieper and Weiss \cite{KniWei} for negatively curved surfaces, and to Contreras \cite{Con} for general negatively curved manifolds; see also \cite[(B1)]{Fla} for a more explicit formula.
+We will use a slightly different approach from \cite{KniWei} to compute the derivative by starting from \eqref{eq:hDivX} (the difference being that we integrate ${\rm Div}(X)$ instead of the Riccati solution $w^s$).
 Formally differentiating \eqref{eq:hDivX} yields